caproto/caproto/README.md

 ## TO DO

 * [x] Read and write to motorsim
-* [ ] Subscribe to motorsim (EventAdd, EventCancel) and finish ``Channel.subscribe`` convenience method.
+* [x] Subscribe to motorsim (EventAdd, EventCancel) and finish ``Channel.subscribe`` convenience method.
-* [ ] Fix the socket logic at the top of `test_with_motorsim.py` to talk to CARepeater over TCP.
+* [x] Fix the socket logic at the top of `test_with_motorsim.py` to talk to CARepeater over TCP. libca installed.
-* [ ] Write a standalone script that acts as a CARepeater so we can test without libca installed.
-* [ ] Use caproto as a server that responds to caget/pyepics.
+* [x] Use caproto as a server that responds to caget/pyepics.
-* [ ] Refactor state machine that Circuit state reaches out and updates Channel state if a state-based transition applies.
-* [ ] Once "caproto as a server" works, revisit `_state.py` and simplify.
+* [ ] Add tests that exercise subscribe/unsubscribe on the server side in
+  test_with_pyepics.py.
 * [ ] Accessing values as ``dbr_instance.value`` is clumsy.
 Change the API for
   simple types.
 * [ ] Make DBR <-> Python type conversion as automatic and smooth as possible without limiting user control.
+* [ ] Once "caproto as a server" works, revisit `_state.py` and simplify.
+* [ ] Refactor state machine that Circuit state reaches out and updates Channel state if a state-based transition applies.
+* [ ] Write a standalone script that acts as a CARepeater so we can test without
 * [ ] Sphinx docs
 * [ ] graphviz of state machines